WHITEHAVEN'S HISTORIC LINKS

 Mrs Nellie Bonnar and her three daughters, Fiona, Anne-Marie and Christine are paying for the important renovation works.

 The house was passed down to Mrs Bonnar by her family, who had bought it in the 70s.
-The Bonnars would love to see it restored to its original glory and may opened part to the public to show how a well-to-do Georgian merchant and his family once lived.
-Commenting on the reroofing and other works, Mrs Bonnar said: *After 300 years it is no surprise the house could do with a new roof!**
+Commenting on the reroofing and other works, Mrs Bonnar said: *After 300 years it is no surprise the house could do with a new roof!

-A surviving 5th generation relative of John Gale, Alton Rogers, now based in
+A surviving 5th generation relative of John Gale, Alton Rogers, was based in

 Ben Franklin seems to have enjoyed more than his fair share of abilities.
 He was a statesman who helped guide the infant United States.
 He spent some years in Britain before the American War of Independence.
 In 1772 he visited Whitehaven to see William Brownrigg, the leading scientist in the area.
 He descended one of the local coal mines and studied the fossils found underground.